DocReward: A Document Reward Model for Structuring and Stylizing: Introduction

-To demonstrate the superiority and utility of \modelname{}, we perform both intrinsic and extrinsic evaluations.
-For intrinsic evaluation, we create a test dataset of 473 human-annotated pairs across multiple document domains.
-Each pair is annotated by well-educated human evaluators, who assess the professionalism of the paired documents' structure and style.
-Notably, as shown in Figure~\ref{fig:1} (right), \modelname{} outperforms GPT-4o~\citep{hurst2024gpt4o} and GPT-5~\citep{openai2025gpt5} by 30.6 and 19.4 percentage points, respectively, in accuracy on the test dataset, demonstrating its superiority over existing approaches.
-For extrinsic evaluation, in a human evaluation of document generation, \modelname{} as a reward model achieves a significantly higher win rate of 60.8\%, compared to GPT-5's 37.7\%.
-This demonstrates its ability to guide generation agents in producing human-preferred documents, making it a valuable tool for improving document generation.
+To demonstrate the superiority and utility of \modelname{}, we conduct both intrinsic and extrinsic evaluations.
+For the intrinsic evaluation, we establish a benchmark \benchname{} of \benchpaircount{} human-annotated pairs across multiple domains.
+Human annotators ranked each pair based on the professionalism of the documents' structure and style.
+Notably, as shown in~\autoref{fig:1} (right), \modelname{} outperforms GPT-4o~\citep{hurst2024gpt4o} and GPT-5~\citep{openai2025gpt5} by 27.4 and 14.6 percentage points, respectively, in accuracy on \benchname{}, demonstrating its superiority over existing baselines.
+For the extrinsic evaluation, we evaluate \modelname{} through two complementary experiments.
+1) \textit{Best-of-N}. \modelname{} is used as a re-ranking model for improving agentic workflow without changing the agent itself.
+Human evaluation reveals that \modelname{} as a reward model achieves a significantly higher win rate of 60.8\%, compared to GPT-5's 37.7\%.
+2) \textit{Reinforcement Learning}.
+We further demonstrate the utility of \modelname{} as the reward model for reinforcement learning of both open- and closed-source models.
+This integration improves the document generation performance of Qwen2.5-Coder~\citep{hui2024qwen25coder} and GPT-4o in terms of structure and style.